ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 For players with prior _Taiko no Tatsujin_ experience:-

 - No chibi dancers at the bottom (must be storyboarded)
-- The health bar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin or the [Taiko skin by LuigiHann][Taiko by LuigiHann link])
+- The health bar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in the [Skin Compendium][Skin Compendium link] for a decent osu!taiko skin)
 - _Kiai Time_ triggers the _"Go-Go Time"_
   - Gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics)
 - Background display difference
-  - osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty
+  - osu!taiko-specific beatmap usually has its own custom background, leaving upper section empty
-  - A video or static background image-only will take the lower portion only
+  - A video or static background image-only beatmap will take the lower portion only
   - If there is an element of storyboard, it will take over all the available screen space except the gameplay-important parts

 For newcomers of osu!taiko mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.